This Fact Sheet is not relevant in your region

 Pay as you earn income tax (PAYE)

 HM Revenue and Customs (HMRC) use this system to collect income tax from someone’s wages at source if they work for an employer.
-As a director, if your limited company is dissolved (that is, formally closed), you are not generally liable for your own PAYE.
+As a director, if your limited company is dissolved (which means it is formally closed), you are not generally liable for your own PAYE.
 However, HMRC can ask you to make an arrangement to repay it.
-This is because a director is technically an employee of the limited company and HMRC can recover any income tax unpaid by an employer (that is, the limited company) from an employee (you).
+This is because a director is technically an employee of the limited company and HMRC can recover any income tax unpaid by an employer (the limited company) or from an employee (you).

 Director's loan account

-If a limited company enters into formal insolvency proceedings and the director’s loan account is in debit (that is, the director owes the company money), then the director can be asked to repay the amount owed.
+If a limited company enters into formal insolvency proceedings and the director’s loan account is in debit (which means the director owes the company money), then the director can be asked to repay the amount owed.
+For more information on director’s loans, go to www.gov.uk and search for ‘Director’s loans’.

 Avoiding personal liability